gonelli/critique/README.md

 ## Things to fix:

 ### Less difficult
-- Nightnight change names and like scores to gray
 - Profile picture for blocked, followers, search, etc.
 - All movie search results
 - No duplicates on messages list view controller